quirkiest/mac_displays/README.md

 | parameter  | meaning |
 | ------------- | ------------- |
 | id  | this is default contextual id, replaced by fhe script.  |
-| Description | Descriptionn of the monitor.
+| Description | Description of the monitor.
 Not mandatory.
 | Serial screen id  | Serial number of the display (from Displayplacer output)  |
 | Wallpaper | Path to wallpaper file |
 | Width | Only for default display, replaced by the script |